flux-framework/flux-operator/docs/development/google.md

 guide will walk you through the basics.
 We will be deploying a simple [lammps](https://www.lammps.org/) workflow as shown below.

+## Lammps on Google Kubernetes Engine

+In this short experiment we will run the Flux Operator on Google Cloud, at at a fairly small size intended for development.

+### Custom Resource Definition

+The Custom Resource Definition (CRD) defines our Mini Cluster, and is what we hand to the flux operator to create it.
+Here is the CRD for a small lammps run.

 ```yaml
 apiVersion: flux-framework.org/v1alpha1
 kind: MiniCluster